1957 Fresno State Bulldogs football team

-The 1957 Fresno State Bulldogs football team represented Fresno State College—now known as California State University, Fresno—as a member of the California Collegiate Athletic Association (CCAA) during the 1957 NCAA College Division football season.
+The 1957 Fresno State Bulldogs football team represented Fresno State College—now known as California State University, Fresno—as a member of the California Collegiate Athletic Association (CCAA) during the 1957 college football season.
 Led by sixth-year head coach Clark Van Galder, Fresno State compiled an overall record of 5–5 with a mark of 1–1 in conference play, tying for third place in the CCAA.
 The Bulldogs played home games at Ratcliffe Stadium on the campus of Fresno City College in Fresno, California.

 Schedule

 Team players in the NFL

-The following were selected in the 1958 NFL Draft.
+The following were selected in the 1958 NFL draft.